Jbrich95/scePrecip/README.md

-# Modelling extreme precipitation and spatial aggregates using spatial conditional extremes
+# Modelling extreme precipitation and extremes of spatial aggregates using a conditional framework
 Functions for modelling the extremes of spatial aggregates of precipitation using the spatial conditional extremes framework.
 The provided code is in support of the papers:
 <ul>
           <li> Richards, J., Tawn, J. A., Brown, S. (2022a). <i>Modelling Extremes of Spatial Aggregates of Precipitation using Conditional Methods</i>, <a href = "https://arxiv.org/pdf/2102.10906.pdf">arXiv.</a> </li>